Love Island Australia’s Gerard Majda Has Gone From ‘Chubby Teen’ To A Fitness Inspiration

-Gerard Majda’s Instagram handle @bodymajic isn’t just a play on his name, it’s a nod to his past as “chubby teenager” who was bullied at school for having “man boobs” and loving “magic tricks.”
+Gerard Majda’s Instagram handle @bodymajic isn’t just a play on his name, it’s a nod to his past as “chubby teenager” who was bullied as pupil for having “man boobs” and loving “magic tricks.”

-The 23-year-old from Perth runs a business called Body Majic, where he focuses on working with people with disabilities which he says is “the most humbling and rewarding part of what I do”.
+The 23-year-old runs a business called Body Majic, where he focuses on working with people with disabilities which he says is “the most humbling and rewarding part of what I do”.

 “I help coach the CBC Fremantle (a Catholic school football team) and there are about 70 odd intellectually disabled guys who come down every week to play footy,” he says, adding that’s where he’s made “a really good friend Noel” who he spends time with every Monday.
 “Noel has got Down syndrome.
 He is the best.
 You never ever leave a training session with the boys, or hanging out with Noel, without a story.”